nijoakim/eppp/README.md

 ## Library
 Structure of sub-modules
-- eppp.calc: Mathematical operations and calculations and generation of electronic circuits.
+- `eppp.calc`: Mathematical operations and calculations and generation of electronic circuits.
-- eppp.inout: Reading input data and pretty printing.
+- `eppp.inout`: Reading input data and pretty printing.
-- eppp.log: Control of the logging verbosity.
+- `eppp.log`: Control of the logging verbosity.
-- eppp.plot: Generation of various plots using `matplotlib`.
+- `eppp.plot`: Generation of various plots using `matplotlib`.
 For example `eppp.plot.bode` generates a Bode plot.

 Everything provided by the sub-modules are also imported into the root module.

 ## EPPP utilities